objcio/articles/2015-02-09-photoskit.md

 Additionally, `PHImageRequestOptions` provides means of specifying *how* the image manager should resize.
 The `resizeMode` property can be set to .Exact (when the result image must match the target size), .Fast (more efficient than .Exact, but result image might differ from the target size) or .None.
 Furthermore, the `normalizedCroppingMode` property lets us specify how the image manager should crop the image. **NB.
 If `normalizedcroppingMode` is provided – set `resizeMode` to .Exact**

 ###Request Delivery and Progress
 By default the image manager will deliver a lower-quality version of your image before delivering the high-quality version if it decides that's the optimal strategy to use.
-You can control this behaviour through the `deliveryMode` property - the default behavior is .Opportunistic.
+You can control this behaviour through the `deliveryMode` property - the default behavior described above is .Opportunistic.
 Set it to .HighQualityFormat if you're only interested in the highest-quality of the image available and longer load times are acceptable.
 Use .FastFormat to load the image faster sacrificing the quality.

 You can make the `requestImage...` method synchronous using the `synchronous` property on `PHImageRequestOptions`. **NB.
-When `synchronous` is set to YES/true, the `deliveryMode` property is ignored and considered to be set to .HighQualityFormat**.
+When `synchronous` is set to true, the `deliveryMode` property is ignored and considered to be set to .HighQualityFormat**.

 When setting these parameters it is important to always consider that some of your users might have iCloud Photo Library enabled.
 The PhotosKit API practically doesn't distinguish photos available on-device from those available in the cloud – they are all loaded using the same `requestImage` method.
 This means, that every single of your image requests may potentially be a slow network request over the cellular network.
 Keep this in mind when considering using .HighQualityFormat and/or making your requests synchronous. **NB.
-If you want to make sure that the request doesn't hit the network – set networkAccessAllowed**
+If you want to make sure that the request doesn't hit the network – set networkAccessAllowed to false**

 Another iCloud-related property is `progressHandler`.
-You can set it to a [`PHAssetImageProgressHandler`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHImageRequestOptions_Class/index.html#//apple_ref/doc/c_ref/PHAssetImageProgressHandler) block to that will be called by the image manager when downloading the photo from iCloud.
+You can set it to a [`PHAssetImageProgressHandler`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHImageRequestOptions_Class/index.html#//apple_ref/doc/c_ref/PHAssetImageProgressHandler) block that will be called by the image manager when downloading the photo from iCloud.

 ###Asset Versions
 PhotosKit provides a framework for applying non-destructive adjustments to the original asset image data.
 This lets developers build non-filters and various other editing tools, photo editing extensions that live right within the standard Photos.app and gives users the peace of mind that they can always go back to the original image.